sjustintaylor/sjustintaylor.github.io/_posts/2024-11-14-lindy-effect.md

 > _Use laws that are old, but; food that is fresh._
 > – Periander of Corinth

-Also known as the “Lindy Effect” - the longer a thing exists, the longer it is likely to exist into the future.
+"_The longer a thing exists, the longer it is likely to exist into the future._"

 In his book “Antifragile”, Nicholas Nassim Taleb describes the concept as “aging in reverse”: